 Prayer is about commitment to God

-Prayer is based solely on a relationship which involves commitment to God which God honours.
-Almighty God is the creator of all but in that special sense he is the father of the redeemed only through adoption.
+Prayer is based solely on a relationship which involves a commitment to God which God honours.
+Almighty God is the creator of all, but in that special sense he is the father of the redeemed only through adoption.
 It is vital we understand and pay attention to these relationship terms.

-The upright; this is a rapport in terms of moral standing "but the prayer of the upright is his delight."
+The upright; this is a connection in terms of moral standing but the prayer of the upright is his delight.
 (Proverbs 15:8)